rayofsvnshine/A-H/README.md

 ## Output
 The output is generated in the form of the aminoacid type and the direction the next aminoacid is placed.
 This output can be found in the file output.csv.

 The scores found by the algorithm can be found in the file [name_algorithm].csv.
-The csv files created can be used for further analysis when user chooses 'analyse existing data (e), and all score_*.csv files are filled.
+The csv files created can be used for further analysis when user chooses 'analyse existing data (e), and all score_*.csv files are filled (with the same protein and parameters).

 ## Experiments
 To evaluate our algorithms, we conducted experiments using different protein sequences.